 Construction and property disputes

-- Acted as co-counsel for 3 individuals against their siblings in a claim for beneficial ownership over shares in a family-owned construction company.
+- Successfully acted as co-counsel for 3 individuals against their siblings in a claim for beneficial ownership over shares in a family-owned construction company before the High Court and on appeal (Ho Soo Tong and others v Ho Soo Fong and others [2023] SGHC 90).

 - Acted as lead counsel for a management corporation against an individual in an evidential hearing before the Strata Titles Board.